 As this process continues, you will find that these small changes will go a long way to building a solid foundation for your campaign.
 Having the basics set up well and a foundation of data for the campaign to build off will allow you to build out and grow something which will (more often than not) bring you the returns you’ll need.

 It’s not uncommon for business owners and marketing directors to want results quickly from their online marketing campaigns.
 Although through analytics and conversion tracking you can get fairly instant feedback on the success of a campaign, long term results and success does take time.
 In my experience, the best results come from a clear strategy outlined from the very start of a new campaign and executed week on week based on the data that gets fed into the AdWords system.

-Any top Google AdWords campaign take time to get to that point, and decisions can not be made on a couple of days’ worth of data.
+Any top Google AdWords campaign takes time to get to that point, and decisions can not be made on a couple of days’ worth of data.
 Google’s algorithms put weight on campaign history and, as such, the more information and history you have on a change the better the chances are that you will make.
 It might sound clichéd, but Rome wasn’t built in a day.

 Do you need help with

-There are 51 adwords consultants on standby
+There are 70 AdWords consultants on standby